- Which employers must follow this law?

 - Are employers allowed to increase the salary of a current employee with a competing job offer without increasing the salaries of all employees performing work of comparable character?

-Yes, so long as the increase does not result in a difference in wages or other compensation for work of comparable character between employees on the basis of a protected class or is justified by one or more of the bona fide factors provided by law.
+Yes, so long as the increase does not result in a difference in wages or other compensation for work of comparable character between employees on the basis of a protected class and is based on one or more of the bona fide factors provided by law.

 - What is included in determining an employee’s “compensation” under the pay equity law?

 Compensation includes wages, salary, bonuses, benefits, fringe benefits, and equity-based compensation.
 It does not include tips or reimbursements for any actual costs incurred by the employee, such as mileage, out-of-pocket expenses, or relocation reimbursements.